 This post may contain affiliate links (read more)

-It’s so refreshing to have a good wardrobe clear out and if you’re a bit of a clothes hoarder then there’s potentially a stack of cash hanging with those unworn and unloved pieces.
+It’s so refreshing to have a good wardrobe clear out.
+If you’re a bit of a clothes hoarder then there’s potentially a stack of cash hanging with those unworn and unloved pieces.

 If you have read my blog before, you will know I am a big fan of eBay– I even wrote a post with tips for selling your clothes on eBay.
-It might not be the quickest and yes listing can take some time, fees are steep and you have to package up your items when they sell and post them but I believe that listed in the right way, eBay is where you’re going to maximise your potential return for your clothing.
+It might not be the quickest and yes listing can take some time.
+The fees are steep and you have to package up your items when they sell and post them.
+But I believe that listed in the right way, eBay is where you’re going to maximise your potential return for your clothing.

 There are various pieces of advice out there regarding when is best to sell etc. Some people say you should list items on a 10-day auction finishing on Sunday.
 Some say start at a low price to encourage bidding.
 And this might work for you – try it out and get a feel for what you think is best.

 Personally, however I prefer to list using Buy It Now (with best offer) and asking for the price I want and preparing to accept 10-20% under the price I have set.
 You can search through sold listings to see what similar items have sold for to get an idea of how to price, or you can you the method I have detailed in my tips for selling your clothes on eBay post.

 Don’t be put off by fees though.
 You have 1,000 free listings per month to use as a private seller.
 Utilise these and then you won’t pay fees until the item sells.
 Don’t waste your time (or money) with listing upgrades (subtitles, extra photos etc. – these just eat into your profit).
 When the item does sell eBay will take 10%, (including 10% of your postage charge which I think is naughty